 Prior to the consummation of the Landcadia Business Combination, Landcadia Holdings, Inc. had 25,000,000 public warrants outstanding (the "Public Warrants").
-On February 22, 2019, the Company completed an exchange offer (the "Offer") and consent solicitation (the "Consent Solicitation") relating to the Public Warrants.
+In the first quarter of 2019, the Company completed an exchange offer and consent solicitation relating to the Public Warrants.
+A total of 4,494,889 shares, after adjustments for fractional shares (which were settled in cash in the second quarter of 2019), of the Company's common stock were issued in exchange for such Public Warrants.